Instant Pot Cheeseburger Soup

 - Sea salt & black pepper to taste

-- 1 red potato chopped small
+- 2 cups red potatoes, chopped small

 - ½ cup heavy cream